The Organ Appeal

 Now, the organ is rapidly deteriorating.
 It has been repaired a number of times but it is already unreliable.
 It is clear the organ is nearing the end of its active life and within five years this world-famous instrument could be unplayable.

-Our Organ Appeal seeks to raise £575,000 to carefully repair and conserve the Abbey’s celebrated organ so that it’s glorious sound is fully heard by generations to come.
+Our Appeal, launched in June 2012, seeks to raise £520,000 to carefully repair and conserve the Abbey’s celebrated organ so that it’s glorious sound is fully heard by generations to come.

 The appeal is also being supported by The Prince of Wales Charitable Foundation and has been endorsed by many famous international organists.